nomemory/mockneat/README.md

 # mockneat

-**MockNeat** is a Java 8+ library that facilitates the generation of random data for your applications.
+**MockNeat** is a Java 8+ library that facilitates the generation of arbitrary data for your applications.

 The good:
 - The first stable "alpha" release is going to come soon;